 One in five of the population of CAR is either displaced within the country or living as a refugee in neighbouring countries.

 In July 2015, there were 368,000 people displaced from their homes in CAR, including 30,000 in the capital, Bangui, while some 460,000 Central African refugees are living in Cameroon, Chad and Democratic Republic of Congo.

-Red more about MSF's activities in the Central African Republic.
+Find out more about MSF's work in the Central African Republic.

 MSF has been working in CAR since 1997 and currently runs 15 projects across the country.
 An MSF team started working in Berbérati in January 2014 to assist victims of the conflict and to ensure people had access to medical care.

 Today, MSF staff work in the paediatric ward and nutrition unit in Berbérati University Hospital.